jfnavarro/hla_pipeline/README.md

 This a private repository that contains a simplified, more generic, up-to-date and optimized version of a pipeline provided by Jared Gartner <jared.gartner@nhi.gov>
-The pipeline can process WES (tumor and normal) and RNA-seq data (tumor) and generate a list of variants, HLAs and MHCs.
+The pipeline can process WES (tumor and normal) and RNA-seq data (tumor) and generate a list of variants, HLAs and neo-antigens with affinity scores.

 The DNA and RNA pipelines use the GATK4 best-practices.
 All the tools and pipelines are fully parametrised and optimized for speed.